mspncp/gosu-wiki/C++ Tutorial.md

 *Note:* `Image` has no default constructor as Gosu does not support empty zombie images.
 An `auto_ptr` is used here so we can delay the actual creation of the image.
 The new `unique_ptr`in C++0x or `boost::optional` from the Boost library do the trick as well, or you could just use the Image as a direct member and initialize it in the initializer list, as we will do in another class.
 Of course, if you want to use a raw pointer and `new`/`delete`, we cannot stop you either.

 `Gosu::Image`'s constructor takes three arguments.
 First, it is tied to a Graphics instance (`graphics()` yields the Window's embedded Graphics object).
 Second, the filename of the image file is given.
-Note the `sharedResourcePrefix` function, which returns The Right Thing; see the reference for more information.
+Note the `resourcePrefix` function, which returns The Right Thing; see the reference for more information.
 The third argument specifies whether the image is to be created with hard or soft borders when tiling.
 See [[BasicConcepts]] for an explanation.
 It is ignored in this Tutorial.
 When in doubt, pass true.

 As mentioned in the last section, the Window's `draw()` member function is the place to draw everything, so this is the place for us to draw our background image.
 The arguments are almost obvious.
 The image is drawn at `0, 0` - the third image is the Z position; again, see [[BasicConcepts]].